Dehydrating Canned and Frozen Food for DIY Backpacking Meals

 • Place the desired vegetables in the boiling water for 2-3 minutes.

-• Next, you’ll want to remove the vegetables from the water with a mesh strainer and insert the vegetables into a bowl of ice water to rapidly cool.
+• Next, you’ll want to remove the vegetables from the water using a mesh strainer and transfer them to a bowl of ice water to cool quickly.
 This simply stops the rapid ripening of the vegetables by enzymes.

 • Finally, you’ll end the process by dehydrating the vegetables as you would anything else and adding them to meals as you see fit.